techfromsage/tripod-php/docs/primers/tables.md

         },
         {
             "fieldName": "resourceLink",
-            "value": "_link_" // This turns the subject's ID into a fully qualified uri },
+            "value": "link" // This turns the subject's ID into a fully qualified uri },
         {
             "fieldName": "!typeQname", // fieldNames preceded with '!' are temporary and will not be stored in the document